 If you’re still looking for ginspiration, check out our round-up of the latest gin launches, from glitter gin to Unicorn Tears gin…

-Lidl’s Rhubarb & Ginger Gin is perfect for Christmas
+Lidl’s Rhubarb & Ginger Gin is back in stock!

-The budget supermarket has re-launched its award-winning gin with Christmas inspired flavours.
+The budget supermarket has re-launched its award-winning gin, to the delight of many people.

-Grab the Rhubarb & Ginger gin for just £11.99 for a comforting take on your favourite spirit.
+Grab the Rhubarb & Ginger gin for just £11.99 for an exciting take on your favourite spirit.

 Lidl’s spirit consultant Tristan Stephenson recommends it mixed with ginger beer for something a little different!